How to export data from Paragon® for Titan Analytics

 - Log in to your MLS.

-- Click Preferences in the menu area on the upper right, and use the drop‑down menu to select Reports.
+- Click Preferences in the main toolbar, and use the fly‑out menu to select Reports.

-- Expand the Report Views (A) folder on the left, click Spreadsheet (B), and then choose an unused spreadsheet listed on the right to edit.
+- Expand the Report Views folder on the left (A), click Spreadsheet (B), and then choose an unused spreadsheet listed on the right to edit (C).

-Because Paragon does not allow you to create a new spreadsheet, you will need to select an existing spreadsheet and modify it to use as your Titan Analytics spreadsheet.
+Because Paragon doesn't allow you to create a new spreadsheet, select an existing spreadsheet and modify it to use as your Titan Analytics spreadsheet.

-- Enter a name for the export template in the Name field — such as Titan Analytics.
+- Select RESIDENTIAL from the Class drop‑down menu and enter a title or description for the template in the Name field — such as Titan Analytics.

-- From the fields listed in the Available column on the left, check the items to be included and click Add to move them to the Selected column on the right.
+- Check the items to be included from the list of fields in the Available column on the left and click Add to move them to the Selected column on the right.
 Below is the list of required fields that must be included:

 It doesn't matter in which order these fields are added.
 Once the required fields have been added, you can also include any additional fields that might be useful for identifying outliers.